SageHack/hacklair/content/simple-vpn-guilde.md

 Simple, secure and effective.
 You can’t do anything outside a browser.

 * Install [TOR Browser bundle](https://www.torproject.org/projects/torbrowser.html.en).
 * Choose a proxy.
-We recommend contacting [WhatTheServer](http://whattheserver.me/) and ask them to set you up with a SSH Tunel.
+We recommend contacting [WhatTheServer](http://whattheserver.me/) and ask them to set you up with an SSH tunnel.
 * Setup your proxy as explained.
-* Start the TOR Browser bundle.
+* Start the TOR Browser Bundle.
 * Click on the onion icon on the left side of the address bar.
 * Setup your proxy instead of TOR proxy.
 * Never do anything outside of your browser.